Brinda777/careshare-admin/README.md

 # 🌐 **CareShareNepal Admin Panel**

 This project is the **Admin Panel** for the **CareShareNepal** platform.
-It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The admin panel provides essential tools and features to manage and oversee disaster relief coordination efforts in Nepal.

 ## 📋 **Features**